 EPA halts operations of Byco after oil spill ruins Mubarak Village-Churna Island coastal belt

-Balochistan's Environmental Protection Agency (EPA) on Thursday ordered Byco Petroleum Pakistan Limited (BPPL) to halt its operations after a stretch of the Sindh-Balochistan coastal belt became heavily polluted due to an oil spill from Byco's underground pipeline.
+Balochistan's Environmental Protection Agency (EPA) on Thursday ordered Byco Petroleum Pakistan Limited (BPPL) to halt its operations after a stretch of the Sindh-Balochistan coastal belt became heavily polluted due to an oil spill reportedly from an underground pipeline.

-A notification was issued in this regard by the EPA to BPPL warning that if operations continue, severe damage would be inflicted on marine life.
+A notification was issued in this regard by the provincial environment agency to BPPL warning that if operations continue, severe damage would be inflicted on marine life.

 Spillage of tar and oil has wreaked havoc on the entire stretch of the coast from Mubarak Village to Churna Island and a strong stench permeates the area, local residents and fishermen told DawnNewsTV.